 The Administration of Estates Act.
 The notice is to be published once a week for two consecutive weeks in a newspaper nearest to the last residence of the deceased.

 The Income Tax Act requires that every personal representative obtain a Final Clearance Certificate from Canada Revenue Agency before paying estate debts.

-Debts of the deceased must be paid before any of the gifts provided for in the will are paid or transferred to a beneficiary.
-Where there are insufficient assets in the estate to pay all creditors, an executor or administrator is encouraged to consult a lawyer to ensure that the debts are paid appropriately.
-Generally, the debts of an insolvent estate are paid in the following order:
+Debts of the deceased must be paid before any of the gifts provided for in the will are paid or transferred to the beneficiary.
+Where there are insufficient assets in the estate to pay all creditors, the debts are to be paid in an order of priority depending on the circumstances.
+As this is a complex area of law, it is strongly encouraged that the executor or administrator consult a lawyer in these circumstances to ensure that the debts are paid in the appropriate order and if necessary make application to the court for directions.
+Generally, the debts of an insolvent estate may be paid as follows:

 - Secured creditors are paid, to the extent of the value of the asset over which they have security.
 If there is a deficiency,(i.e. the value of the asset is less than the debt owing) the secured creditor will rank with the other unsecured creditors with respect to the deficiency;

 - Reasonable funeral and testamentary expenses incurred by the legal executor or administrator of the deceased;